GalalHamoudy/obsidian/Penetration Testing/CyberTalents W-PT.md

 There is no perfect way to protect against SSRF but there are some approaches that can be taken into account.

 - Make a whitelist for the IPs that the web application needs to access.
-- Disable unnecessary URL schemes (ex: dict:// , file:// , ftp:// ,etc).
+- Disable unnecessary URL schemes (ex: dict:// , file:// , ftp:// ,etc.).
 - Use authentication for the internal resources/services.
 ## Tools

-- [SSRFmap](https://github.com/swisskyrepo/SSRFmap): Automatic SSRF fuzzer and exploitation tool.
+- [SSRFmap](https://github.com/swisskyrepo/SSRFmap) : Automatic SSRF fuzzer and exploitation tool.
 - [Gopherus](https://github.com/tarunkant/Gopherus) : This tool generates gopher link for exploiting SSRF and gaining RCE in various servers.

 --------------------------------------